pepijndevos/pepijndevos.github.com/_posts/2023-01-14-your-router-is-fine-you-do-not-need-to-build-your-own-instead.markdown

 One significant difference in my config is that my ISP requires a VLAN of 300 on the WAN port, which was another struggle.
 The solution is that you have to set up a sub-interface like `GigabitEthernet1/0/0.300` which will add the VLAN tag on outbound traffic and strip it on inbound trafffic.
 You then have to use this subinterface for all further setup.

+### Sinking the costs

-While initially I tested VPP as a _secondary_ router behind the ISP router, this VLAN struggle had to happen while my girfriend was without internet, another moment of realisation: I am now managing a sever exposed to the public internet, and if there is an issue we're without internet access.
+While initially I tested VPP as a _secondary_ router behind the ISP router, the VLAN struggle had to happen while my girfriend was without internet, another moment of realisation: I am now managing a sever exposed to the public internet, and if there is an issue we're without internet access.
 Do I want that kind of responsibility for fun?

-### Sinking the costs

 Is there any way I can justify this project?
 Time to do some testing.
 First I ran [speedtest.net](https://www.speedtest.net/) on the ISP router and the VPP router, and the results are pretty much indistinguishable.
 [Around 8ms latency and 930Mbps up and down](https://www.speedtest.net/result/14120405093).